awsdocs/amazon-ec2-user-guide/doc_source/work-with-spot-fleets.md

 }
 ```

+**To cancel a Spot Fleet request without terminating its instances using the AWS CLI**
-You can modify the previous command as follows to cancel the specified Spot Fleet request without terminating the instances\.
+You can modify the previous command using the `--no-terminate-instances` parameter to cancel the specified Spot Fleet request without terminating its On\-Demand Instances and Spot Instances\.

 ```
 aws ec2 cancel-spot-fleet-requests \